lorencDedaj/CodeVector/README.md

 ```
 *** Added by Lorenc:
 This is a basic backend file structure.
-NOTE it is not final, this is just a means to give us an overview and an idea of how the backend might look like.
+NOTE it is not final, this is just a means to give us an overview and an idea of how the backend might look like..

 AskMyRepo/
 ├── package.json